 Zaferiou’s new lab provides more space for broad movement

-Until now, Zaferiou has been using a temporary laboratory to conduct her studies.
-This spring, she is moving into a new, far larger lab that will be better equipped for her sensor systems and allow room for movement, such as jumps, turns, leaps, and running.
-The lab will include force sensors in the ground along with optical motion cameras, and wearable inertial measurement units.
+This spring, Zaferiou is moving into a new lab that is better equipped for her sensor systems and allow room for movement, such as jumps, turns, leaps, and running.
+The lab includes force sensors in the ground along with optical motion cameras, and wearable inertial measurement units.
 It will also allow her to host STEAM outreach events within the space, so students can experience and interact with technology to see and hear the forces and muscle activations driving their movements (watch an example here).

 The future of movement training

 “In the future, I foresee that people with movement disorders will be able to understand how they move and how to interact with technology to improve their movement,” said Zaferiou.
 “Older adults will be able to engage in immersive technology that they take home, and then they can come into a facility and practice movement in a community-based, interactive training.